Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

-In this category of studies, scholars discussed the concept of explanations and tried to set a definition for the terms "explanations", "transparency", and "counterfactual explanation" from the computer science perspective.
-In the following, we will review the works that answer basic questions in this area: 1- What is an explanation?
-2- What is explainable AI?
-3- What are counterfactual explanations?
+In this category of studies, scholars have delved into the concept of explanations and attempted to establish definitions for terms such as ``explanations," ``transparency," and ``counterfactual explanation" from the computer science perspective.
+In general, studies contribute to answering the following fundamental questions in this area: 1) What is an explanation?
+2) What is explainable AI?
+3) What are counterfactual explanations?
+We answer the mentioned questions in the following:

-Xu et al. \cite{xu2019explainable} responded to the basic question of what an explanation from a scientific perspective is?
-They named two parts for a valid explanation: the object we want to explain and the content regarding the object that explains it.

-Doran et al. \cite{https://doi.org/10.48550/arxiv.1710.00794} separated four concepts that have been used in this field together: opaque systems, interpretable systems, comprehensible systems, and explainable systems.
-They defined truly explainable systems as having automated reasoning as a part of output without needing human post-processing.

-Hoffman et al. \cite{https://doi.org/10.48550/arxiv.1812.04608} took one step beyond explanations and tried to define mental models such as user understanding for explainable AI.
-Their study is focused on metrics that assure us users understand explanations well.